kazulagi/plantFEM/README.md

 - Add-on for Blender
 - Bugfix for preprocessingclass & PySiCroF
 - Use opencv-python as a imaging library instead of PIL.
+- Caution:: convertMeshType may have some bags: jacobian may be negative.

 ### Questions & Answers;